 How to Perform a Backlink Analysis

-The first step is to get an overview of your site’s backlinks.
+The first step is to get an overview of your website’s backlinks.
 This will show you all the basic backlink data you need.

 Metrics to look out for include:

 Referring domains: A referring domain is a site that links to your website.
-Domains that link to your site multiple times are included only once.
+Unique domains linking to your site multiple times are only included once in your results.

-Referring pages: This is the number of pages that link to your website.
+Referring pages: This is the number of pages with backlinks pointing to your website.

-New and lost links: This shows how many links you gain or lose over time.
+Lost links and new backlinks: This shows the total number of backlinks you gain or lose over time.

-CTLD: This is the top-level domain code of the links that point to your website.
+Country code top-level domain (ccTLD): This is the top-level domain code of the links pointing to your website.
 This is useful because it highlights links from a particular country.
-For example, .in is for India and .uk is for the UK.
+For example, .in is for India, and .uk is for the United Kingdom.

-Knowing the link data mentioned above won’t necessarily inform your strategy.
-But it shows where your site is currently at and helps you measure progress.
+While the backlink data mentioned above won’t necessarily inform your link building strategy, it shows where your site is currently at and helps you measure your progress.

-One of the most useful parts of a backlink analysis is discovering website pages that have the most links on your website.
+One of the most useful parts of an analysis is discovering website pages that have the most links on your website.

-On Ahrefs, you can access this report by clicking the “Best by links” option in the “Pages” section of the sidebar.
+On Ahrefs, for example, you can access this report by clicking the “Best by links” option in the “Pages” section of the sidebar.

 Seeing which pages attract links is useful for three main reasons: